LilithHafner/UpdateJulia.jl/README.md

 julia> update_julia("1.8") # nightly, update_julia("nightly") also works
 installing julia 1.8.0-DEV
-This version is an expiremental development build not reccomended for most users.
+This version is an experimental development build not recommended for most users.
 The latest official release is 1.7.0
 Success! `julia-1.8` & `julia-1.8.0-DEV` now to point to 1.8.0-DEV
 v"1.8.0-DEV"